Youth

 Bo-ho chic

-Mainstream/ Indie/ Alternative/ Bohemian/ Underground… a celebration of quirky dressers who spent a little more time than most on curating their own look and style
+Mainstream/ Indie/ Alternative/ Bohemian/ Underground… a celebration of quirky dressers who spent a little more time than most on carefully curating their own look and style

-Nightcluber on the Cronulla-Bundeena ferry, in Sydney's south [Jan-2005 175KB]
+Nightcluber on the Cronulla–Bundeena ferry, in Sydney's south [Jan-2005 196KB]

 Baby Boom 2.0?

-There was a mistaken belief that Australia underwent another baby-boom following 2001 (eg. McCrindle, 2013).
+There was a mistaken belief that Australia underwent another baby-boom 2001-8 (eg. McCrindle, 2013).

 Yet a more interesting trend can be observed in the total fertility rate and the number of births per capita (ie. the total number of births divided by the total population):